max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-InstSoundPooled(listOfAssets [List of Asset.AudioTrackAsset], poolSize [number], waitTime (optional) [number]) : InstSoundPooled Object
+InstSoundPooled(listOfAssets [List of Asset.AudioTrackAsset], poolSize [number], waitTime (optional) [number], volume (optional, default 1) [number]) : InstSoundPooled Object
 	Create a pool of audio components, one component for each given asset, times the size of the pool (so the total size is listOfAssets.length * poolSize).
 	This function does essentially the same as 'instSound', except in a much more performant way when playing lots of sounds (poolSize determines the amount of overlap allowed before looping back to the start of the pool).
 	The 'waitTime', if given, makes sure the next sound instance can only be played after this many seconds, to prevent too many overlaps.
 This is useful when making a bouncing sound for physics objects.
+	'Volume' Sets the AudioComponent's volume (default is 1).

 	The 'instance' function has two optional arguments: the first is the index of the sound to be played (a random index is picked if it is null).
-The second is the volume (0-1 number).
+The second is the volume override (0-1 number).

 		For example, if you want to randomly pick laser sounds coming from a gun.
 		The following parameters give it a maximum of 10 plays, with 0.2 seconds inbetween, before looping back to the first sound component:

-			var soundPool = new InstSoundPooled( [script.laserSound1, script.laserSound2, script.laserSound3], 10, 0.2 )
+			var soundPool = new InstSoundPooled( [script.laserSound1, script.laserSound2, script.laserSound3], 10, 0.2)
 			function onFiringLaser(){
 				soundPool.instance() 	// call 'onFiringLaser()' whenever you want to hear one of the laser sound samples!
 			}